ComNets-Bremen/OPS/README.md

 simulation time to consider (i.e., using the `-m` switch).
 As output, this script creates text files with the computed stats.

+- `s04-contact-times.py` - This script generates the stats related to contact times (number of contacts and average contact time).
+The script requires the log file created in `simulations/out/` as input to compute these stat values (i.e., using the `-i` switch), total simulation time (-s), simulation period (i.e., the range as -p) and the time resolution to consider for a unit of communications (-r).
+The -s, -p and -r are given in seconds.

 Support
 -------